NikhilTiwari29/DSA-Practice/Sliding_Window/longest_subarray_sum_k.md

 ```
 If negatives exist → use Prefix Sum + HashMap
-If only positives → use Sliding Window
+If only non-negative → use Sliding Window
 ```

 ---